Persistence 101: Looking at the Scheduled Tasks

 schtasks /query

-If we want to create a new sceduled task, we’ll have to specify the location of the resource we want to execute (TR - taskrun), the name of the scheduled task we’re setting up (TN - taskname), the frequency (SC - schedule).
+If we want to create a new sceduled task, we’ll have to set the location of the resource we want to execute (TR - taskrun), the name of the scheduled task we’re setting up (TN - taskname), the frequency (SC - schedule).
 For example, in case we want to persistently execute notepad on a host on a daily basis, we use the following options:

 schtasks /CREATE /SC DAILY /TN "Persistent Notepad" /TR "C:\Windows\System32\notepad.exe"